…AND WE’VE GOT A FILM FESTIVAL!!!

 WELCOME WELKOM VELKOMMEN WILLKOMMEN ECOUTER TO CRYSTAL PALACE

-There’s also the hugely popular Crystal Palace food market which began in May 2013, all sorts of nooks and corners where you’ll find second hand markets, art studios, a recording studio and a plethora of shops selling loads of things retro.
+There’s the hugely popular Crystal Palace food market which began in May 2013, all sorts of nooks and corners where you’ll find second hand markets, art studios, a recording studio and a plethora of shops selling loads of things retro.

 Geography: The Crystal Palace area sits in, or on, the edge of five London boroughs – Bromley, Croydon, Lambeth, Southwark and Lewisham.
 The main shopping area is the aforementioned Triangle bordered by Westow Hill, Church Road (part) and Westow Street.
 (Crystal Palace is the only area covered by five boroughs.
 Some areas of London are covered by three boroughs, none by four boroughs.)